MI-AFP/tutorials/tutorials/11_performance-debug.md

 ## Debugging

+Even if you are a good Haskell programmer, things can go wrong and especially in big projects it is a nontrivial challenge to find out where you did some mistake.
+Going thru the code in multiple functions, inner functions, various modules, etc. can be painful.
+Luckilly there are some ways how to debug Haskell program and some are pretty easy and similar to well-known.

+### Tracing with `Debug.Trace`

 You should already know how to use GHC and GHCi to compile, link and examine Haskell programs.
 The simplest tool to use for debugging is the `trace` from [Debug.Trace](https://hackage.haskell.org/package/base.0/docs/Debug-Trace.html) which outputs the trace message given as its first argument, before returning the second argument as its result.

 For example: